Why is my website called One Box Images?

 Many have asked why my website is called OneBoxImages.
 As morbid as it may sound, before our precious digital era, what was often left of a person's physical "inventory" (for lack of a better word), was a box full of keepsakes and trinkets with sentimental value.
 Photographs of special moments and experiences that always survived the annual purge of "clutter".
 A box that grandchildren like myself were eager to sift through, in somewhat vain attempts at learning more about this special person whom they'd never met.

-I celebrated my 29th birthday this year.
+I will celebrate my 32nd birthday this year.
 A milestone that, sadly, my grandmother didn't reach.
 My website name is, in a sense, my own little tribute to her and I think, deep down, it is my hope that a few of the photographs that I take of the special moments and people I meet will survive and make it into a "box" of their own (digital or otherwise).

 And one day perhaps, just maybe, grandchildren and great grandchildren in the future will cherish my photos of those who came before them just as I cherish those of my grandmother.